-- c.
-Press Run on the Thermal Cycler.
-The program will heat denature samples at 95°C for 5 minutes followed by a quick chill at 4°C (this will run indefinitely, but the plate should be left on the block for at least 5 min). - d.
-Update usage log. - e.
-While the denature/chill is occurring, you can turn on the over on the ABI 3130xl.
+- Press Run on the Thermal Cycler.
+The program will heat denature c. samples at 95°C for 5 minutes followed by a quick chill at 4°C (this will run indefinitely, but the plate should be left on the block for at least 5 min). - Update usage log. d. - While the denature/chill is occurring, you can turn on the oven on the ABI 3130xl.